Domestic hot water (DHW): definition and operation with solar energy

 • Circulation pump

-• Pipelines
+• Pipes

 • Flowmeters

-Performance of a solar domestic hot water installation
+Performance of a DHW installation

-It is essentially due to two reasons:
+This is essentially due to two reasons:

 1. Due to the difference in solar radiation received during the different hours of the day, not to mention the zero solar radiation received at night and,

-Types of DHW systems
+Types of DHW system installations

-There are two types of water heaters:
+There are two types of hot water installations (or heaters):

 Author: